-CA private key activation data is generated in an HSM during key ceremonies under the control of two (2) people in trusted roles, stored on smart cards and then given to secret holders who then hold the activation data (see chapter Erreur !
-Source du renvoi introuvable.).
+CA private key activation data is generated in an HSM during key ceremonies under the control of two (2) people in trusted roles, stored on smart cards and then given to secret holders who then hold the activation data.
 These activation data are only known by those responsible who are identified by name in the context of the trusted role assigned to them.